srajgopalan/solace-ci-cd-demo/README.md

 ## Contents

 This repository contains an ansible playbook which uses the Solace SEMPv2 RESTful administration API to create a new messaging environment on an existing Solace message router.
-Ansible's [URI](http://docs.ansible.com/ansible/latest/uri_module.html) is used to interact with the SEMPv2 API.
+Ansible's [URI](http://docs.ansible.com/ansible/latest/uri_module.html) module is used to interact with the SEMPv2 API.

 For a nice introduction to the SEMPv2 Management API , check out this [blog](https://solace.com/blog/products-tech/introducing-semp-v2-solace-message-routers-configuration-reinvented), as well as the [SEMP tutorials home page](http://dev.solace.com/get-started/semp-tutorials/)